Dorothy Cayley

-Dorothy Mary Cayley (1874–1955) was a mycologist who discovered in 1927 that "Tulip breaking" is due to a virus.
+Dorothy Mary Cayley (1874–1955) was a Sri Lankan mycologist who discovered in 1927 that "Tulip breaking" is due to a virus.

 Early life and education

 Cayley was born in Sri Lanka in 1874, where her father, Sir Richard Cayley, was the 14th Chief Justice.
 Cayley came to England from Sri Lanka when she was seven and attended Stamford High School.
 She went to London University before studying horticulture at University College, Reading.
 Cayley was especially interested in plant disease and soils and entered the board of education's examination in horticulture which gained her first-class honours and a medal while in Reading.
 She also took a first class in the Royal Horticultural Society Examination and was appointed as the superintendent of the gardens that belonged to the Botanical Department at Reading.

 In 1910 Cayley volunteered at the John Innes Horticultural Institute (now the John Innes Centre), then located at Merton, Wimbledon, where she worked in the attic of the Manor House before the laboratories were built.
 Bateson offered her a minor studentship in 1911.

 Dorothy was also a talented artist.
 She drew the fungus she was examining and took her paint on holidays.